tee3/homedir/README.md

 Node.js modules are installed to the user's home directory under `~/.node_modules` and a text file (`node-packages.txt`) defines the installed Node.js modules.

+## support for emacs

+Emacs packages are installed and configured automatically by the included `~/.emacs` initialization file.